wongs1/example-code/README.md

 Example Code
 ============

-This is list with examples of the types of code I've written.
+This is example code I've written.